Torreón Municipality

 Torreón is one of the municipalities of Coahuila de Zaragoza, a state in north-eastern Mexico.
-The city of Torreón is the municipal seat for Torreón Municipality.
+The city of Torreón is the municipal seat.
 The municipality covers an area of 1947.7 km^{2}.

 As of 2020, the municipality had a total population of 720,848.

+The municipality of Torreón is divided into two sections, with a southern exclave separated from the main urban area by the municipalities of Lerdo, Matamoros and Viesca.